Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Introduction

 \begin{theorem} Let $\mu \in \R$.
 The processes $(Y_t)_{t\ge 0}$ and $(Y^\mu_t)_{t\ge 0}$ have the same law as $(X^{(-1)}(\pi t))_{t\ge 0}$.
 Moreover, conditionally on $(Y_s)_{0\le s \le t}$ (resp. $(Y^\mu_s)_{0\le s \le t}$), if we denote by $(x_i)_{i\ge 1}$ the sizes of the jumps of $(Y_s)_{0\le s \le t}$ (resp. $(Y^\mu_s)_{0\le s \le t}$) up to time $t$ ranked in the non-increasing order of absolute value, then the corresponding domains which are encircled by loops, associated with the positive jumps, or which are cut out, associated with the negative jumps, and the unexplored region are independent $2$-quantum disks of boundary lengths $|x_i|$'s and $Y_t$ (resp. $Y^\mu_t$). \end{theorem}

-Note that the fact that $(Y_t)_{t\ge 0}$ has the same law as $(X^{(-1)}(\pi t))_{t\ge 0}$ can be seen as a direct consequence of Theorem 5.5 of \cite{AHPS21} and Theorem 1.1 of \cite{AdS22}.
-Besides, by focusing on the positive jumps, from the above theorem one recovers Theorem 1.1 of the recent article \cite{AG23}.
+Note that the fact that $(Y_t)_{t\ge 0}$ has the same law as $(X^{(-1)}(\pi t))_{t\ge 0}$ can be seen as a direct consequence of Theorem 5.5 of \cite{AHPS21} and Theorem 1.1 of \cite{AdS22}. {This is not the case for the statement on the quantum disks since the half-plane Brownian excursion of \cite{AHPS21} does not characterize the pair $\mathrm{CLE}_4$/$2$-quantum disk.} Besides, the above theorem {extends} Theorem 1.1 of the recent article \cite{AG23} {which focuses on the regions encircled by loops}. {Actually, in the proof of the above result, we will use a few results of \cite{AG23}.}